segasai/q3c/README.md

 To read more about the Q3C indexing, please paper on Q3C from ADASS conference proceedings http://adsabs.harvard.edu/abs/2006ASPC..351..735K
 The Citation is  "Koposov, S., & Bartunov, O. 2006, Astronomical Society of the Pacific Conference Series, 351, 735" If you use Q3C you are kindly asked to cite this paper.
 Also, I would be also happy to hear about any usage of Q3C.

 ## Prerequisites

 To work with Q3C you will only need to have a PostgreSQL database installed (version 9.1 or later).
 If you have PostgreSQL version lower than 9.1 your will need an older version of Q3C (1.4.x).
-For the installation of PostgreSQL refer to the PostgreSQL manual.

 ## Installation

 - make
 - make install
-- Do "create extension q3c" in PostgreSQL shell
+- Execute "create extension q3c" in PostgreSQL client

 Note: To successfully compile Q3C have to have pg_config in your PATH